Gallery Rule

 The "gallery rule" is to display artwork's focal point 57 inches from the floor.

-Focal point can be person's eyes for portraits, horizon for landscape or artwork's center for all others.
+The focal point can be a person's eyes for portraits, the horizon for landscapes or the canvas center for all others.

-One side note, artworks that are positioned too high are uncomfortable for us to look at.
-So better lower than higher.
+One side note: artworks that are positioned too high are uncomfortable for us to look at.
+So it's better to hang lower than higher.

 Impressive